kanety/jquery-simple-selstore/README.md

 # jquery-simple-selstore

-A jquery plugin for multiple selection that stores selected items in web storage.
+A jquery plugin for multiple selection that stores selected items in storage.

 ## Dependencies